-To create a new incident record:
+To create a new Incident record:

 - 1. Log into the Now Platform - 2.
-Use the Filter Navigator to search for Incident - 3.
+Use the All menu and filter for Incident - 3.
 Find the Incident application and select its child module Create New - 4.
-Fill in the mandatory fields () and additional fields that may help troubleshoot the issue
+Fill in the mandatory fields (\) and additional fields that may help troubleshoot the issue

-Note: Watch the Assignment group field has you fill in the data fields.
-Data lookup rules will suggest who to send the Incident to, but it is up to you to leave the suggested value or overwrite that with the group that should receive the Incident. - 5.
-Press the Submit button
+Pro Tip: Watch the Assignment group field has you fill in the data fields.
+Data lookup rules will suggest who to send the Incident to, but it is up to you to leave the suggested value or overwrite that with the group that should receive the Incident.

+5. Press the Submit button